You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 The courier preparation process involves strategic planning of the delivery route.

-How to deal with tendered for delivery package?
+How to deal with a “tendered for delivery” package?

 The ” tendered for delivery” status is a normal stage in the delivery process that does not require any action.

-There is only a need for action if the condition remains unchanged for an unusually long time (e.g., after several weeks).
+Need for action is only required if the condition remains unchanged for an unusually long time (e.g., after several weeks).

-If your schedule is long behind and the status remains unchanged, you can follow the steps below to fix the problem.
+If the schedule is unreasonably behind and the status remains unchanged, you can follow the steps below to rectify the problem.

 Contact the shipping partner: